‘Ecommerce in Portugal: €4.73 billion in 2017’

 In Portugal, the preferred online payment method is credit card, but 1.3 million Portuguese also use the MB NET service, which generates temporary cards for online payments.

-More interesting statistics about ecommerce in Denmark can be found on our country page.
+More interesting statistics about ecommerce in Portugal can be found on our country page.